alan-turing-institute/QUIPP-pipeline/README.md

    - either ```export PATH=$PATH:/path/to/sgf/bin```,
    - or ```export SGFROOT=/path/to/sgf/bin```

+#### Forked DataSynthesizer

+We use the PrivBayes implementation within the DataSynthesizer fork found [here](https://github.com/gmingas/DataSynthesizer).
+In order to install it, clone the above repository locally, go to its root directory and run `pip install .`

 ## Top-level directory contents

 The top-level directory structure mirrors the data pipeline.